-In this article you will find some information that will help you to master the PET-G
+In this article you will find some information to help you master PET-G

 Note: This article contains advanced information regarding PET-G. The default settings for our BCN3D PET-G have been tailored for good quality and reliable results, and are fully tested by our laboratory.
 These tips complement those settings to ensure the best quality in printing with PET-G.

-The first layer is key to success with your 3D prints in PET-G, make sure to choose the right adhesive and surface adhesion type.
+The first layer is the key to success with your 3D prints in PET-G. Make sure to choose the right adhesive and surface adhesion type.
 For some, Magigoo works well when printing with a Brim.
 Others prefer 3D printing lacquer for larger prints.
 To release the part from the printing surface, wait for it to cool down, the PET-G should pop off with almost no effort.

-It is advised to use PLA instead of PVA as a support material for PET-G, as it doesn't present a good adhesion with PVA and can warp up.
+- It is advised to use PLA instead of PVA as a support material for PET-G, as it doesn't present a good adhesion with PVA and can warp.

-This material tends to string and ooze out a lot, there are some settings that can fix this in BCN3D Cura.
-Check out this article to know a bit more on Stringing:
+This material tends to string and ooze a lot, there are some settings that can fix this in BCN3D Stratos.

 As the PET-G is so oozy, you'll have to raise up the silicone wiping cloths a couple of millimeters to increase their effectiveness.